 For corticosteroid injection, suspected septic bursitis

-Unrecognized tendon injury: Analgesia provided by a corticosteroid injection could delay accurate diagnosis.
+Unrecognized tendon or muscle injury: Analgesia provided by a corticosteroid injection could delay accurate diagnosis.

 Complications are uncommon and include